 Me?
 I used to wear black jeans all the time, but never “skinny jeans.”
 And growing up “gangly” I have left over issues with “high-water” pants.
 I don’t care if it’s like a fashion thing now, I mean, I don’t care about fashion much anyway.
 Also like to be able to tuck my pants in boots, because ticks.
 And now I don’t wear jeans much at all, just not enough damn pockets.

 Cosplayers?
 Well, here’s where these really do work great, because you really could use any black jeans that you favor.
+Or you could look through Current/Elliott for ones that are a match, likely finding them used if they existed, which would save you some money, too.
 You could do skinny if you like, but could easily get way with a more relaxed fit.
 You’d want to have the lower leg snug and short, but apparently you can find that easily enough but you can modify (or get modified) if you can’t.

 Long- or 3/4-sleeve Olive Drab Green V-neck T-shirt: This is also called “military green” now, apparently.
 I’ve yet to find a clear match.
 Not sure of sleeve length as Linda wears them pushed up, which also means it really doesn’t matter.